timlevett/timlevett/README.md

 ### Hi there 👋

-- I'm a Director, Engineering at the great place of Sonatype, a leader in software supply chain management.
+- I am the Director of Engineering - Complex Systems at Sonatype, a leader in software supply chain management.
 In a previous life I worked as an engineer and database administrator.
 - I'm currently working on a few hobby projects in TypeScript and Angular while also trying to find time to contribute to Open Source.

 <!--